srobotta/moodle-tiny_htmlblock/README.md

 te HTML in the editor in the modal dialogue.
 Therefore, it is recommended to use inline styles that are placed inside the `style` attributes of an element.

+#### Settings for the HTML blocks

+The settings are stored in the database in the config table of the plugins (like any other setting).
+However, the settings value is stored in a text field that has a maximum length of 65535 bytes in a MySQL database (Postgres and Oracle may tolerate a higher limit).
+The value of the `items` setting contains all HTML blocks that are defined.
+The so encoded json string might exceed the maximum length allowed in the database.
+This might happend when many inline images (with base64 encoded data) are used.
+Therefore, the value is also written into a file at `/dir/to/moodledata/tiny_htmlblock.json`.

 ## Current status and future improvements

 The plugin is still in development.
 Most of the general features work.

 What is missing/not working:

-- Insertion happens at the begining of the editor content, not at the end.
-This might be a general issue as this has been reported for other plugins as well.
 - Links and other elements may need a placeholder (e.g. inserting a link to the current section) that the user can easily apply when using the HTML block during an edit.
-At the moment the link target must be placed inside the block definition istself or the user must switch to the source mode (and loosing the advantage of an easy handling without interacting with the HTML itself).
+At the moment the link target must be placed inside the block definition itself or the user must switch to the source mode (and losing the advantage of an easy handling without interacting with the HTML itself).
 - Classification of blocks with tags.
 If there is a huge list of possible HTML blocks to pick from, using a click on one of the tags above the list would filter the entries by